Four days in La Paz, Bolivia

 Mercado Camacho - A great local market.
 Pick a stall and get yourself a sándwich de palta with a mug of black coffee.

-El Mercado de las Brujas – The Witches’ Market is more of a spectacle than a market, but it’s definitely worth checking out.
-Heads up: they sell dead (baby) llamas and while some might find it disturbing, keep in mind it’s a part of their culture.
+El Mercado de las Brujas - The Witches' Market is more of a spectacle than a market, but it's definitely worth checking out.
+Heads up: they sell dead (baby) llamas and while some might find it disturbing, keep in mind that it's part of their culture.

 Calle Jaen - A perserved colonial street in the heart of the city, surrounded by interesting shops and museums (and restaurants, too).